ABOUT CAPERNAUM

 Why did you choose to become a therapist?

 In high school, I babysat for a family with five children; their second child had hydrocephaly, spinal bifida, and major feeding issues.
 I enjoyed learning and assisting with his care.
-Several times I accompanied his mother to therapy and medical appointments and became interested in OT.
+Several times, I accompanied his mother to therapy and medical appointments, which made me interested in OT.

 Undergraduate OT degree from St. Catherine’s; graduate degree from St. Mary’s.
 I have worked in Infant Home Intervention programs (before schools became mandated providers), adult rehab, and for the last 33 years, as an itinerant OT in schools.